chengtan9907/OpenSTL/docs/en/model_zoos/video_benchmarks.md

 ## TaxiBJ Benchmarks

 We provide traffic benchmark results on the popular [TaxiBJ](https://arxiv.org/abs/1610.00081) dataset using $4\rightarrow 4$ frames prediction setting.
 Metrics (MSE, MAE, SSIM, pSNR) of the final models are reported in three trials.
 Parameters (M), FLOPs (G), and V100 inference FPS (s) are also reported for all methods.
-All methods are trained by Adam optimizer with Cosine Annealing scheduler (5 epochs warmup and min lr is 1e-6).
+All methods are trained by Adam optimizer with Cosine Annealing scheduler (5 epochs warmup and min lr is 1e-6) and **single GPU**.

 ### **Benchmark of MetaFormers on SimVP**